AntonisGkortzis/islander/guide.md

 * [Crete](#crete_island)

 ## <a name="greek"></a>Greek Cheat Sheet
-_Want to get the whole experience visiting one of the greek islands and feel like a true greek?(maybe even a greek god/ess) Here are some of the basic greek you can use anytime_
+_Want to get the whole experience visiting one of the greek islands and feel like a true greek?(maybe even a greek god/ess) Here are some of the basic greek you can use anytime to make you feel at home._

 | English        | Greek      |
 |----------------|------------|